-The accounting policies adopted are consistent with those of the previous reporting year except that in the current reporting year, the Group has adopted all the new and revised SFRS(I) that are effective for annual periods beginning on or after 1 January 2020.
+The accounting policies adopted are consistent with those of the previous reporting year except that in the current reporting year, the Group has adopted all the new and revised SFRS(I) that are effective for annual periods beginning on or after 1 January 2021.
 The adoption of these SFRS(I) did not result in any substantial change to the Group's accounting policies and has no significant impact on the financial statements for the current reporting year.

 In May 2020, the Singapore Accounting Standards Council issued Amendment to SFRS(I) 16 COVID-19-Related Rent Concessions that provides practical relief to lessees in accounting for rent concessions occurring as a direct consequence of COVID-19, by introducing a practical expedient to SFRS(I) 16 Leases.
 The practical expedient permits a lessee to elect not to assess whether a COVID-19-related rent concession is a lease modification.
-A lessee that makes this election shall account for any change in lease payments resulting from the COVID-19-related rent concession the same way it would account for the change applying SFRS(I) 16 if the change was not a lease modification.
-The amendment is effective for annual periods beginning on or after 1 June 2020, with early application permitted.
+A lessee that makes this election shall account for any change in lease payments resulting from the COVID-19-related rent concession the same way it would account for the change applying SFRS(I) 16 Leases if the change was not a lease modification.
+The Amendment to SFRS(I) 16 COVID-19-Related Rent Concessions was effective for annual periods beginning on or after 1 June 2020 and the Group has applied the amendment in advance of its effective date of 1 June 2020 for the previous reporting year.